Section 179D

 What Qualifies for Section 179D?

 New construction and qualifying retrofit projects may qualify as long as they have been placed into service any time from January 1, 2006, forward.
 Except for governmental entities, whoever has a cash basis in the property can claim the deduction.
 This includes tenants if the tenant made the expenditures.
+If qualifying work was performed on a government or tax-exempt entity owned building, the deduction can be allocated to the primary designer such as an architecture firm, engineering firm, or contractor.

 What Type of Items Are Needed for the Study?